cakefs-unreal/cakefs-unreal.github.io/docs/core-api/special-types/signals.md

 {{ read_csv(open_csv_by_typename('ECakeSignalGather')) }}

 ### ECakeSignalBatchOp
-This signal is used in the CakeAsyncIO exclusive [Batch Operation](/core-api/async-io/#batch-operations) functions.
+This signal is used in the CakeFS Async exclusive [Batch Operation](/core-api/async-io/#batch-operations) functions.

 {{ read_csv(open_csv_by_typename('ECakeSignalBatchOp')) }}